-Over the past several months, The Rockefeller Foundation and its partners have focused on supporting schools in their efforts to reopen safely amidst the Covid-19 pandemic.
+Over the past 20 months, The Rockefeller Foundation and its partners have focused on supporting schools in their efforts to reopen safely amidst the Covid-19 pandemic.
 Recognizing a need for targeted support, the Foundation facilitated the development and gathering of peer networks, tools, guidance, and expert advice to help schools stand up Covid-19 testing programs as a facet of multi-pronged risk mitigation strategies.
-To accompany the step-by-step guidance laid out in Covid-19 Testing in K-12 Settings: A Playbook for Educators and Leaders, The Rockefeller Foundation gathered additional examples and resources to equip school and school district leaders for the design and roll-out of their testing programs.
+To accompany the step-by-step guidance laid out in Covid-19 Testing in K-12 Settings: A Playbook for Educators and Leaders, The Rockefeller Foundation has developed and gathered additional examples and resources to equip school and school district leaders for the design and roll-out of their testing programs.

 The Rockefeller Foundation’s K-12 National Action Testing Program (NTAP) highlights findings from school leaders, parents, advocates, labs, and manufacturers; connects schools with testing vendors; and outlines key testing strategies for schools.
 NTAP was developed in collaboration with 21 U.S. labs and testing manufacturers, is designed to operationalize the $10 billion allocated to K-12 school testing under the Biden Administration’s American Rescue Plan.
 The program highlights a 3-step testing protocol to test teachers twice a week and students once a week with case studies on early-adopter of school-based testing.